brockboland/drupal-meetup-resources/README.md

 % of meetups using the channel
 What is interesting, and an opportunity is that very few groups use Email.
 The DrupalCon email list typically has a 67% open rate.
 Meetups should use email to communicate as it clearly is highly effective.

-76% Groups.drupal.org
+- 76% Groups.drupal.org
-56% Twitter
+- 56% Twitter
-37% Facebook
+- 37% Facebook
-41% Meetup.com
+- 41% Meetup.com
-34% Meetups own web site
+- 34% Meetups own web site
-7% LinkedIn
+- 7% LinkedIn
-5% Mailchimp
+- 5% Mailchimp
-2% Google email list
+- 2% Google email list

 Promotion
 ---------
+Top takeaway tips from Drupal meetup organizers on how to market your meetup.

-“Posting just on Twitter is simply not enough” “Attendance increased once we started using Meetup.com” “Many of the local Drupal users didn't even know about g.d.o.”
+- “Posting just on Twitter is simply not enough”
+- “Attendance increased once we started using Meetup.com”
+- “Many of the local Drupal users didn't even know about g.d.o.”
-“Don’t forget good old fashioned word of mouth”
+- “Don’t forget good old fashioned word of mouth”
-“We always announce our meetup at other meetups we attend.”
+- “We always announce our meetup at other meetups we attend.”